Zero to Hero: This is how you become a commercial pilot at E-Flight Academy!

 What can you do with it?

-You learn to fly aircraft with multiple engines
+You learn to fly multi-engine aircraft

 Multi-Crew Cooperation (MCC)